amine-kherroubi/english-words/README.md

 ## Usage

-The program loads words from `words.txt` on startup and displays them organized by first letter.
+The program loads words from `persistence/words.txt` on startup and displays them organized by first letter.
 Use the interactive menu to explore relationships:

 | Option | Action                                                  |
 | ------ | ------------------------------------------------------- |